rohankapoorcom/awair_local/README.md

 [![GitHub Activity][commits-shield]][commits]
 [![GitHub Last Commit][last-commit-shield]][commits]

+# No Longer Maintained
+Home Assistant 2022.9 [included support for the local API](https://github.com/home-assistant/core/pull/75535) in the default Awair component, rendering this one unnecessary.

 The Awair Local integration allows for pulling sensor data from an Awair Sensor that supports the [Local API](https://support.getawair.com/hc/en-us/articles/360049221014-Awair-Element-Local-API-Feature#h_01F40FK1R9A5GJ86Z3N6PGWCWS) into Home Assistant.